 Secretory IgA & DHEA-S concentrations in saliva are affected by saliva flow rate, and α-Amylase may also be affected.
 (6,9,10) See Effects of Flow Rate and Mouth Location, or contact us for details.

-The SalivaBio Oral Swab (SOS)
+The Salimetrics Oral Swab (SOS)

-For certain analytes (see SOS instructions), the SalivaBio Oral Swab (SOS) (Item No. 5001.02) can be an excellent alternative to passive drool because of its ease of use.
+For certain analytes (see SOS instructions), the Oral Swab (SOS) (Item No. 5001.02) can be an excellent alternative to passive drool because of its ease of use.
 The SOS also helps filter large macro molecules and other particulate matter from the sample, which may help improve assay results.

 If centrifugation is not available, saliva from the swab may be expressed into a 2 mL cryovial using a needle-less 5 cc plastic syringe.
 However, expressing samples will result in smaller sample volumes.